VonHeikemen/devlog/content/tools/configuring-neovim-using-lua.md

 vim.g['zoom#statustext'] = 'Z'
 ```

 As you might have guessed this also gives us an oportunity to access properties which have the name of keywords.
-You may find yourselves in a situation where you need to access a property called `for`, `do` or `end` which a are reserved keywords, in those cases remember this bracket syntax.
+You may find yourselves in a situation where you need to access a property called `for`, `do` or `end` which are reserved keywords, in those cases remember this bracket syntax.

 * vim.env